ControlledChaos/bs-theme/README.md

 ![BS Theme Screenshot](https://raw.githubusercontent.com/ControlledChaos/bs-theme/master/screenshot.jpg)

-## Nothing Fancy

-This is just a starter theme.
-However, files are namespaced and all functions are in autoloaded class files.
-Some sample block editor CSS and colors.

 ## Requirements

 * This theme was written in a WordPress 5.0+ environment with no concern for backwards compatibility.
 However, it is currently tested with no issues in ClassicPress 1.2.0.